Rubo3/subbot/README.md

     ~/path5/*.mkv ~/path6/*.ass
 ```

 will merge in `~/path4` the the files matched in `~/path1`, `~/path2` and `~/path3`, while the files matched in `~/path5` and `~/path6` will be merged in `~/path5`, as no output path was specified.
-Please note that if you want to merge your files inside their source directories, you have to specify them after the last optional output path, or you have to not specify an output path at all.
+Please note that if you want to merge your files inside their source directories, you have to specify them after the last optional output path, or you have not to specify an output path at all.

 ## How it works

-It makes the assumption that the videos and the subtitles share the same stem (the filename excluding the extension), except the subtitles filenames also have the properties you want to embed into the tracks, written in any order just before their extension, one after the other, enclosed by square brackets, with no other characters between them, and this block is preceded by a space (` `).
+It makes the assumption that the videos and the subtitles share the same stem (the file name excluding the extension), except the subtitles filenames also have the properties you want to embed into the tracks, written in any order just before their extension, one after the other, enclosed by square brackets, with no other characters between them, and this block is preceded by a space (` `).
 The supported properties are:

 * the track id, an integer value which corresponds to the index of the track (default `0`);
 * the track name, enclosed by apostrophes (`'`, default empty string);